naokikoseki/furima-29388/README.md

 | user_id  | integer |null: false,foreign_key: true |

 ### Association
--belongs_to :user
+- belongs_to :user
--belongs_to :item
+- belongs_to :item
--has_one :address
+- has_one :address